annalisew19/MICB475_Team4/meeting_notes/feb_24.md

   - Output: ROC curve (accuracy of the model) +  termines importance of individual features (is it the streptomyces)
   - Dr. Sun will send all the scripts; we can just copy her code as it is
   - Reading an RF table: The closer the 3 lines are in the visualization, the better the model is
-  - varImpPlot( ) <- Dr. Sun suspects that this will yield the most meaningful graph for our data
+  - varImpPlot( ) <- Dr. Sun suspects that this will yield the most meaningful function/graph for our data
-  - accuracy: 80-90 is good... anything between 60-70 is undecided.
+  - Interpreting accuracy: 80-90 is good... anything between 60-70 is undecided.
+    - Teaching team is still settling this.